-The Susan G. Komen foundation's vice president for public policy, Karen Handel, has resigned over the charity's decision to cut funding to Planned Parenthood.
+Karen Handel has resigned as Susan G. Komen for the Cure's Vice President for Public Policy over the breast cancer charity's controversial decision to cut funding to Planned Parenthood.

 In a letter of resignation obtained by the Associated Press, the openly anti-abortion Handel said she supported Komen's strategy of ending grants to the women's health service provider due to a government investigation of whether it uses federal funds to pay for abortions.